Site Logo

 Hey Kids! ~ What Time is it?

-Buffalo Bill Smith created Howdy Doody when he was a announcer on ABC radio, when there was a great demand for the Howdy Doody visual character for televison puppeteer, Frank Paris was asked to create the Howdy Doody Puppet.
+Buffalo Bill Smith created Howdy Doody when he was a announcer on ABC radio, when there was a great demand for the Howdy Doody visual character for television puppeteer, Frank Paris was asked to create the Howdy Doody Puppet.

-There was a dispute between Bob Smith who owned the rights to the character and Frank Paris who created the puppet and as the network worked around the dispute they hired Walt Disney animator, Mel Shaw and his partner Bob Darwson to design a new original and with designer Velma Wayne a more appealing puppet that is remembered today as the original Howdy Doody.
+There was a dispute between Bob Smith who owned the rights to the character and Frank Paris who created the puppet and as the network worked around the dispute they hired Walt Disney animator, Mel Shaw and his partner Bob Dawson to design a new original and with designer Velma Wayne a more appealing puppet that is remembered today as the original Howdy Doody.

 Interesting fact about Howdy is that he was designed as a freckle-faced boy with 48 freckles that represented each of the States of the union at the time.